 1. Tibetan Mastiff

 The physical appearance of a Tibetan Mastiff includes a broadhead, brown eyes, and V-shaped ears.
 Because of their impressive size, it can be hard to live an apartment life with them.
 Always make sure to keep them on a leash if you don’t want them to get unexpectedly aggressive.
 These giants often have a life expectancy of 10-12 years.
+Other Mastiff dog breeds also have exceptional strength.

 Temperament: Independent, Reserved, Intelligent